singhavs/singhavs/README.md

 I am a Self driven and motivated Engineer adept at developing software products and implementing new software platforms.
 Possessing great analytical skills, ability to work in team environments and strong attention to detail.

-Currently I am Working as a Senior Full Stack Engineer at [BigBuddy](https://bigbuddy.in/)

-You can visit my website where I Provide [Blogs](https://viveksingh.tech/) / [Workshops](www.vrook.tech) etc, to help out the students like me in all possible ways I can.

 ---
 <h2>😎 Skills</h2>